teuben/teunix/Install/KFocus_22.04.md

 6. ???
 The battery is formally designed for 51.53Wh (though the label inside when I had the cover off said it was 53.35 Wh) but when the laptop arrived it was 56.42, almost 10% more.
 On day 5 the Last Full Charge (LFC) was 54.20.
 On day 8 at 54.07.
-   I will need to monitor this.
+   I will need to monitor this, as you do expect to see a slow  decline.
+Here are some Last Full Charges:
+   1. Aug 1:  56.42
+   2. Sep 27:  52.29

 7. ???
 While on zoom, the colors in my image seem to vary a lot between red-ish tint and blue-ish tint.
    Is that auto-coloring, or a problem in the hardware?
 None of my other laptops with zoom do this.
 And I've